Quickstart

 How do I process data with arbitrary metadata e.g. custom experiment names?

-configuration given in this tutorial runs in "relaxed" mode.
+The example request.cfg configuration given in this tutorial runs in "relaxed" mode.

 This allows the user to provide arbitrary metadata values that do not exist in the Controlled Vocabulary, and is particularly useful for model development work.

-If you want to ensure that the metadata is consistent with the Controlled Vocabulary you must change the mode to strict
+If you want to ensure that the metadata is consistent with the Controlled Vocabulary you must change the mode to strict.

 [common]